Victim Advocacy Services

 DSV Victim Advocacy Programs

 Nebraska has a network of programs is designed to provide emergency services, information and assistance to survivors of domestic and sexual violence.
-Although some services vary throughout the state, the network of programs service all 93 counties.
+Although some services vary throughout the state, the network of programs serve all 93 counties.
 All programs provide the following services at a minimum:

 - 24 Hour Crisis Line